ggalloro/cicerone/blog_post.md

 ## Conclusion

 This project demonstrates how the Google Agent Development Kit can be used to build a single-agent application and expose it through a web interface.
 The integration of the `google_maps_grounding` tool is a key aspect, showing how grounding an agent with structured, real-world data can significantly enhance its capabilities.
 The use of a generalized prompt allows the agent to provide information for travel planning for any location, and the architecture can be extended with more features and tools as needed.

+You can find the complete code for this project on [GitHub](https://github.com/ggalloro/cicerone), where you can clone it to test it and make your own improvements.